Home / Coffee knowledge / Best Espresso Grinders for Home – The XL Review

 Beste Espressomühlen für Zuhause – der XL Test

-Which espresso grinders did we test?
+Which espresso grinders have we tested?

 Don't want to weigh every portion individually?
 Then a grinder with an integrated scale is an option.
-In our comparison of seven grind-by-weight grinders, we show which models are convincing – and where the limitations of the technology lie.
+In our comparison of seven grind-by-weight grinders, we show which models are convincing – and where the limits of the technology lie.

 This article will be updated after the final video is released.